Contributed by Christian Pearson, National Director of Dental Partnerships, Treloar & Heisel, Inc.

 Buying insurance isn’t like a buying a computer, a car or a house.
 You can’t just go and get it.
 You have to apply for it.
 This means that you have to identify one (or more) insurance companies, and with the help of an insurance agent or financial advisor, apply for their product.
 After the application, you go through underwriting.
 Underwriting is just a fancy word for the research and evaluation that insurance companies do to make sure you qualify for insurance coverage.

-How do I know whether I qualify for insurance?
+How do I know whether I qualify for disability income insurance?

 Determining whether you are insurable depends on three major factors: your health, age, and income.
 As a dental student you will not have to worry about your income – the insurers know that you are temporarily limited in income while you are undergoing training and paying for an expensive education.
 As a dental student you still qualify for disability insurance, but the amount is capped at $5,000 per month of benefits.
 Later, as your income increases, you have the option to increase your coverage.
-Also, insurance is most affordable when you are young and healthy – so get it as soon as possible while you are still young and healthy.
+Also, insurance is most affordable when you are young and healthy – so get it as soon as possible.

 After conducting an interview with you (no need to prepare, this is just a friendly conversation) an insurance agent will take your application for disability income insurance.
 This application will ask for basic information like your name, phone number, address, as well as questions about your health history.
 This process generally takes 15-30 minutes.